 The organisation also promotes access to quality education for children with disabilities.
 It assesses teachers’ training needs and delivers complementary modules on inclusive education during their teacher training.
 In addition, Humanity & Inclusion helps social support centres to better inform people with disabilities about their rights.

 Since the 1992 peace agreements, which brought an end to 25 years of civil war, Mozambique has pursued extensive political, economic and administrative reforms, and the country has turned around rapidly.

 Its economic growth has been strongly supported by the international community and private-sector investment, in a favourable political context.
 At the end of 2004, the country's political landscape was reconfigured with the departure of President Chissano, who had been in power since 1986.
 This cannot really be considered an upheaval due to the victory of the Mozambique Liberation Front (FRELIMO) which had held power in the country since its independence in 1975.

 Until recently, Mozambique was one of the most heavily mined countries in the world.
-Yet mines and explosive remnants of war post a direct threat to populations.
+Yet mines and explosive remnants of war pose a direct threat to populations.
 They also hinder agriculture and the construction of infrastructure (roads, electricity lines, railway lines etc.), and limit the free movement of goods and people.
 The development of tourism and foreign investment are also impacted.
 By signing up to the Ottawa Treaty in 1998, the government committed to demining the country before 2014.
-This challenge was met in 2015, in particular thanks to HI's work to support mine victims and the organisation's demining operations.
+This challenge was met in 2015, in particular thanks to Humanity & Inclusion's work to support mine victims and the organisation's demining operations.